root-project/web/tutorials/index.md

 ---

 ROOT offers a rich set of tutorials that allow you to see ROOT's building blocks "in action", as part of more complex programs.
-They are separated in two categories: C++ or Python scripts and Jupyter Notebooks.
+They are provided in flavours: C++ or Python scripts and Jupyter Notebooks.

 The tutorials are available for all major ROOT releases.